Making It Happen Award

 FETC, Orlando, FL FETC, Orlando, FL |

-You can browse the prestigious group of past international recipients at http://www.iste.org.
+You can browse the prestigious group of past international recipients on the ISTE Making IT Happen page.

 The Making It Happen program highlights the dramatic role educators are having on the learning process by using technology and rewards those individuals for their commitment and innovation.
 To date, more than 100 educators have been awarded this recognition.
 The impact of this program has been felt at numerous conferences around the country.
 The focus of the Making It Happen program is on current practitioners, highlighting their significant contribution and encouraging them to continue their work.
 The program highlights the dramatic role educators are having on the learning process by using technology, and rewards those individuals for their commitment and innovation.
 Making It Happen recipients are in our classrooms, districts and the state making it happen for learners everyday.